Calvin-Ruiz/entitylib2/README.md

 Notes :
 all textures must be in "textures", and all sound in "sounds"
-name "background.png" your background image
+rename "background.png" your background image
 if one image couldn't be loaded, "default.bmp" was loaded instead
 Descriptions wasn't in french now.
-When released, all description will be in english.
 "test.py" is an example of program using my library.
 textures/letter and textures/letters is used for write text on pygame display.

 Usage :
-Use "from entitylib2 import * " for import this library, pygame (initialized) and randint.
+Use "from entitylib2 import * " to import this library, pygame (initialized) and randint.
 Initialize all your entities and entitylib2 that you're created with init()

 Warning : multiprocessing doesn't work with python 3.7.1 !